gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/README.md

 ### learning Objective:
 - Define what semantic HTML is and what tags can be used to create it.
+- Define what CSS is and demonstrate three different ways to include it on your page.
+- Use selectors to target HTML.
+- Understand what the purpose of using comments in CSS.
+- Understand what specificity is.
+- Understand how to represent colors and fonts in CSS.
 ______________________________________________________________________________________

 - Day 01 : Session 03 | Sematic HTML